 little girls playing at a make-believe tea party, and

-There will be music provided by a kindly old
+and sixties.
+Music will be provided by a kindly old

-accordion player, and passers-by will stop to polka to the out-of-
+accordion player, and passers-by will stop to polka

-costume as if they knew there would be polka all along.
+are dressed as if they knew all along there would

-The dancing bear in his silly hat will perform a clumsy
+The dancing bear in his silly hat will perform clumsy

-pirouette, not knowing how to polka at all.
-The hot
+pirouettes, not knowing how to polka at all, while

-to notice.
 The little girls will sip their pretend tea.
-The
+The dancers

 devil-may-care poses and light cigarettes from packs

-bum a smoke.
+a cigarette.
 Music will play, the dancers will dance,

-and the little girls' teapot will never empty in my next poem.
+girls' tiny teapot will never empty in my next poem.